Jgrtowy/tomochan/README.md

 # TomoChan

-Discord bot build as a fun project for my friend that changes his nickname to `Tomo<something>wsky` with one of those stored in a database.
+Discord bot build as a fun project for my friend that changes his nickname to `Tomo<something>owsky` with one of those stored in a database.

-## Development
+## development

-- Install bun
+Install bun

 ```bash
 # Linux & macOS